Buuchia/CCS_blog/posts/AT1-Journey.md

 ![Sunflower's disk floret](/hw_w3/sunflower.jpg)
 [Image of a sunflower](https://www.freepik.com/free-photo/closeup-shot-beautiful-sunflower-with-bee-it_14256372.htm#fromView=search&page=1&position=1&uuid=4e1b5ad3-c2cf-4601-81b6-7d9d362faa03)

+### Atributes of the original work I would like to retain
+- Shape drawn in the centre of the canvas.
+- Meditative/Hypnotizing feel.
+- Slow-motion transformation.
+- Random colours of the shapes.

+### Aspects I would like to improve/change
+- Change the circles to flower shape, to match with my design concept.
+- Add mouse interaction.
+User participation in the original work is quite passive, so I want to let user to interact with my work and explore alternative patterns of the flowers.

 ### How JavaScript Techniques and Design Concepts I use contribute to the aesthetic of my response?
 **Design Concept**